learnk8s/learnk8s.io/src/askExpert201903/content.md

 You have a public registry with packages contributed by the community and private registry for internal use.

-Tools such as Artifactory or Azure Container Registry are popular options when it comes to using a registry to store your private charts.
+Tools such as [Artifactory](https://www.jfrog.com/confluence/display/RTF/Helm+Chart+Repositories) or [Azure Container Registry](https://azure.microsoft.com/en-us/updates/azure-container-registry-helm-repositories-public-preview/) are popular options when it comes to using a registry to store your private charts.

-If you wish to host your private registry, is a proven solution https://github.com/helm/chartmuseum
+If you wish to host your private registry [Chartmuseum is a solid choice](https://github.com/helm/chartmuseum).

 But templating and sharing charts are not the only task that Helm can handle.